-Advanced Placement English Language students focus on college-level reading selections, discussions, and writing.
+Prerequisites: Permission from the instructor Advanced Placement English Language students focus on college-level reading selections, discussions, and writing.
 The course will concentrate on a comprehensive study of non-fiction and language with a focus on different rhetorical modes and strategies.
 The goal is to study and write various kinds of analytic or persuasive essays on nonliterary topics.
 As writers, students will focus on expository, analytical, and argumentative writing by reading primary and secondary sources and synthesizing this research in order to communicate an argument effectively.
 Discussions will be centered on current issues, author bias and manipulation, and the use of language to successfully develop an argument.
-Students are responsible for completing a summer reading assignment in preparation for the class.
 In addition to several novels, a vast assortment of essays, speeches, documentaries, political cartoons, and other forms of rhetoric are integral to this course.